Setting up Brocade FCX & ICX6610

 interface ve 1 ip address 192.168.1.55/24 exit write mem

 Now your switch is set up for basic switching, and has an IP address you can use to manage the switch.
 But you're not done yet!

 Note: You should now unplug your ethernet connection from the dedicated management port, and instead connect it to any of the regular switch ports.
 If you skip this, the rest of the guides will not work.

 Update PoE Firmware

 If your switch is the PoE model, you need to update the PoE controller firmware.
-If it's a non-PoE model, skip this step.
-Assuming you completed the previous section and the switch now has in-band network access, just do the following:
+If it's a non-PoE model, skip this section.
+Assuming you completed the previous section and the switch now has in-band network access (one of the regular ports are connected), just do the following: